Results matter, especially after an arrest. See how our past successes have helped our former clients.

 As there’s a battle brewing over the remains and estate of mass murderer Charles Manson, our Los Angeles murder attorneys have decided to take a look back at the infamous cult leader’s life, his crimes and charges.

 Charles Manson, who’s often referred to as the mass murderer who never touched a soul, passed away aged 83 in a hospital north of Los Angeles on Sunday, November 19.
 The cult leader had served 46 years in California’s prisons, but was hospitalized shortly before his death.

 Manson is perhaps one of the most notorious murderers of the last century, and yet, technically, he is believed to have never committed a murder himself.
 Instead, the cult leader used his influence over his followers – the so-called Manson Family – to orchestrate a series of heinous killings in Los Angeles in the late 1960s.

 Manson was convicted of nine murders, served nine life terms in jail and was denied parole 12 times.
-The mass murderer is best known for his brutal killings during a two-night crime spree in Southern California in August 1969.
+The mass murderer is best known for his brutal killings during a two-night crime spree in Southern California on August 1969.
 On one of the nights, Manson’s followers brutally murdered Sharon Tate, an actress who was married to the film director Roman Polanski.
 Tate was eight and a half months pregnant at the time.

 Our Los Angeles murder attorneys here at Okabe & Haushalter have closely examined records of Manson’s trial and the cult leader’s life as a whole.

-Since age of 12, Charles Manson was put in numerous reform schools.
+Since the age of 12, Charles Manson was put in numerous reform schools.
 At one of the schools, he held a razor to a small boy’s throat and then sexually assaulted him.

 But sexual assault in Los Angeles is not the only thing the young Manson was known for, as the soon-to-be cult leader committed a series of burglaries, auto thefts and armed robberies.